-Too many law firm web pages are designed like business cards or thick brochures.
-They often either have too little information (just a single page with the firm name and contact information) or are loaded with it (paragraph after paragraph listing specialties, experience, and biographical details).
-The designers of these sites think to themselves: “I want my clients to know this about me.”
-But this type of web design fails the single most important concept in online marketing.
+Many law-firm websites are designed like business cards or thick brochures.
+They either have too little information (just a single page with the firm name and contact information) or way too much (page after page listing specialties, experience, and biographical details).
+Whatever the designers of such sites are thinking, they are missing the single most important concept in online marketing:

-You need to focus on eliminating the barriers to contacting you and including a direct call to action telling readers what you want them to do after finding your site.
-If your site clearly identifies who it is designed for, what you want those people to do, and how to do it, you should be able to convert readers into clients with ease.
+If your site clearly identifies who it is designed for, what you want those people to do, and how to do it, you should be able to convert visitors into clients.

 Featured image: “young little girls shh to camera not to telling their secret” from Shutterstock.